 These practical skills workshops are not a formal requirement of your degree but provide an excellent opportunity to broaden your experience and gain skills to enhance your ‘employability' and effectiveness as a development practitioner.

-Practical skills training planned for the 2013/14 academic year
+Practical skills training during the 2013/14 academic year

 General Skills Workshops: